 I know now there is no single panacea for treating this condition.
 But I have discovered ways of being and coping that have worked for me in managing my health with fibromyalgia.
 Here is what I have learned so far, what I have found helps me:

 - Resting - I rest when I need it, and also when I think I don't need it.
 When I listen to my body, it tells me when I need to rest.
 I do much better when I listen and respond appropriately than when I ignore what I am trying to tell myself.
 I had to learn to rest, as I was used to using my time "productively."
 I had to learn to stop and rest, and use the self-help course's definition of rest: lying down with eyes closed in a quiet environment.
 Being on the phone or watching TV while lying down did not qualify as rest.

 - Sleeping well at night - My outlook on life improves dramatically when I have had a good night's sleep.
 In contrast, if I am awake all night or even part of the night, the next day is difficult.
 To help me sleep better, I had to quit staying up late, eliminate stressful evening activities (like being on the phone), and identify what could help me get a good night's sleep.
 This includes going to bed by 10 p.m., taking 20 to 30 minutes for reading or prayer, and using medications, as described in the next section.

-- Taking medication as needed - Besides the daily Guaifenesin, I also take Ibuprofen (Advil, Motrin) during the day as needed, and a dose of Naproxen (Aleve) at night.
-I also have a prescription for a muscle relaxant that I take only at night which usually helps me with sleep.
-Sometimes I will add in an Excedrin PM tablet to help with sleep.
+- Taking medication as needed - Besides the daily Guaifenesin, I take Ibuprofen (Advil, Motrin) or Acetominophen (Bylenol) during the day for headaches or pain as needed.
+I also have two prescription medications, including a muscle relaxant that I take at night, which helps me to go to sleep and stay asleep.